theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Of the vengeance Vajra wrought when he returned, and of the grief of Jupiter and Albeiro, there is here no room to tell.
 And it was all over very long ago.

-Chart XXVIII
-Central Asia and India

-15,995 B.C.

-The Kumaras

-Maha guru

-Manu

-Jupiter -Herakles Canopus -Fomal

-Chart XXVIII
-Central Asia and India

-15,995 B.C.

-Achills
--Yajna b

-Chart XXVIII
-Central Asia and India
+Chart XXVIII - Central Asia and India - 15,995 B.C.

-15,995 B.C.

-Dome Trefoil

-Scorpio

 Simultaneously with this two of our characters.
 Rhea and Vale are found in Atlantis, Vale being male and Rhea female.